Emergency Closing Information

 When making inclement weather decisions, one of the first, and most important, issues the district must consider is transportation.
 Thousands of our students ride the bus to and from school every day.
 Many others ride in cars with their parents or families.
 As the safety of our students is always District 7's first priority, we must consider the condition of our roads and transportation hazards when it comes to inclement weather.
 After an inclement weather event, our transportation team does a thorough examination of major and secondary roads throughout the district.
 If any snow, ice or hazards still exist, this weighs heavily on the District's decision to cancel, delay, or open school.

-- Parents/guardians will receive notification through an automated phone call
+- Parents/guardians will receive notification through an automated phone call and email

 - When possible, District administrators, along with Superintendents from all Spartanburg County districts, try to make inclement weather decisions the night before to allow parents, families and employees as much advance notice as we can.
 Notifcation will be sent out through an automated phone call

 - If a decision cannot be made until morning, the District tries to make that decision no later than 6:00 a.m.
-Parents, families, and employees will be notified immediately through an automated phone call
+Parents, families, and employees will be notified immediately through an automated phone call and email

 - Local TV stations, including WYFF, WSPA, FOX, and WLOS, along with the Spartanburg Herald Journal, will also be notified

 - When the District delays opening its campuses, it will use the same methods of communication as in "School Cancellation"